Shellimsi/agent/README.md

 # Shellimsi Agent

 This app is agent runs on background to start new terminal session on the operation system.
-This agent connect to `Shellimsi Server` to match to a `Shellimsi Client`.
+This agent connects to `Shellimsi Server` to match a `Shellimsi Client`.

 ## Dependencies